pbeukema/LabHacks/readme.md

 * Finally have a long look at this [Survival Guide](http://karpathy.github.io/2016/09/07/phd/) for PH.d students, written by Andrej Karpathy, a stanford CS Ph.D, and the current director of AI at Tesla.
 * Ronald Azuma's [retrospective](http://www.cs.unc.edu/~azuma/hitch4.html) on graduate school
 * Randy Pausch on [time management](https://www.youtube.com/watch?v=oTugjssqOT0)

+## Acknoledgments
+Thanks to contributions from Ran Liu, Annie Homan and Rory Flemming for making this page more useful.